 I used this gold metallic Color Mist food spray to make a few gold sprinkles to add to the bunch!

-When you’re ready to decorate your cake, just frost a smooth layer of icing over the entire thing.
+When you’re ready to decorate your cake, just frost a smooth layer of your favorite icing over the entire thing.
 Grab your sprinkles and toss them on!
 Be sure that you add the sprinkles right away so that the icing is sticky enough to catch them.
 You can toss a few at the sides, too, or place them strategically how you wish.
 These would be so darling sprinkled on cupcakes, too – instant confetti!